best

 Hubitat · Home Assistant: good · local: excellent

-• Protocols: ethernet, zigbee, z-wave
+• Protocols: ethernet, zigbee, z-wave, wifi, matter

 • Best for: buyers who want local automations with lower tinkering overhead